Last update 20 June 2019, Elsweyr update ready!

 The VENOMWALKER build by DTStromfox is a powerful PVP build.
-The build is compatible with Wrathstone DLC & Update 21 (v4.3.5).
+The build is compatible with Elsweyr Chapter & Update 22 (v5.0.5).
 This Stamina Dragonknight is great for small scale PVP and Battlegrounds.
 The VENOMWALKER will reach up to 5K Weapon Damage and greatly increase your Damage over Time Damage.

 Vampires are powerful creatures.
 Nobody can kill an already dead person.
 In this post we cover vampirism.
 First we will look at what vampires are in ESO.
 Second we will answer the question: How to become a vampire?
 Third we will analyse why you should become a vampire.
 Last we will cover the negative sides of being a vampire.